JannesB24/udl_project/README.md

 To set up the project on Windows, see the instructions in the [Development Setup](#development-setup) section above.

 ## Help wanted for Windows setup
-If you looped through the setup still searching for a Windows setup you found the break and land here.
+If you have gone through the setup and are still searching for a Windows solution, you have found the right place.

-If you really are interested in using Windows (my sincerest condolences or well AMD GPU are no fun in WSL either) and use python on Windows and manage to get the repository running, please help us out by contributing to the project yourself.
-In case you are interested, look for the maintainer names on studip (no e-mails in repos 🤐) and contact them to get access.
+If you are truly interested in using Windows (my sincerest condolences, though AMD GPUs are also challenging in WSL) and manage to get the repository running, please help us by contributing to the project.
+If interested, look for the maintainer names on studip (no emails in repos 🤐) and contact them to get access.

-We take the feedback, that it probably won't work on Windows.
+We acknowledge the feedback that it probably will not work on Windows.

 # AI usage disclaimer
 GitHub Copilot is being used in this project for the following purposes: